chrishah/usearch-docker-onbuild/README.md

 # usearch-docker-onbuild
 Docker image for using usearch

 The docker image contains a basic setup of Ubuntu 16.04 with onbuild instructions to setup [usearch](https://www.drive5.com/usearch/).
 I used it with the free 32-bit version.
+Find the image on [Dockerhub](https://hub.docker.com/repository/docker/chrishah/usearch-docker-onbuild/general).

 To set it up you need to:
  - Download your own version of usearch and rename the binary to `usearch`